isomerpages/nhg-redcap/resources/maintenance-notices/_posts/2025-11-26-post-REDCap Production Server Upgrading Exercise (Dec 2025).md

 <li>
 <p>Please download and read the <strong>Shutdown Guide</strong> for details
-on what Users <strong>WILL NEED TO KNOW, WHAT TO PREPARE FOR</strong>, and what the available mitigation measures are for the Shutdown.</p>
+on what Users <strong>WILL NEED TO KNOW, WHAT TO PREPARE FOR</strong>, and what the available mitigation measures are for the Shutdown Period.</p>
 </li>
 <li>
 <p><strong>Download: <a href="https://healthsg.sharepoint.com/:b:/r/sites/NHGHealth-GRDO/Shared%20Library/NHG%20REDCap/REDCap%20User%20Guides%20and%20References/REDCap%20Server%20Shutdown%20Guides/REDCap%20Production%20Shutdown%20User%20Guide%20DEC%202025.pdf?csf=1&amp;web=1&amp;e=500hab" rel="noopener noreferrer nofollow" target="_blank">REDCap Production Shutdown User Guide DEC 2025.pdf</a></strong> (NHG